ShaunSpinelli/Quick-Quote/README.md

 ## Acknowledgments

-* A big thanks to Geocoder, twilio and gmail_sender for their gem contributions.
+* A big thanks to Geocoder, Terminal Table, twilio and gmail_sender for their gem contributions.